 Have you been waiting for a purple podded variety to grow in containers?
 ‘Velour’ is your bean!

-‘Velour’ is an open-pollinated, heavy producer of 4-5-inch-long, stringless filet bush beans.
+‘Velour’ is an open-pollinated, heavy producer of 4- to 5-inch-long, stringless filet bush beans.

-Pods are straight and slender, and are a beautiful royal purple color with beige seeds.
+Pods are straight and slender, with a beautiful royal purple color and beige seeds.

 These extra fine filet beans have a rich flavor and are excellent for eating fresh or freezing.